JurikMatej/BazosParser/README.md

 - Known bugs:

-        => regex patterns sometimes fail to recognize titles of searched items and prints 'An RE error occurred.
+        => regex patterns sometimes fail to recognize titles of searched items.
+In this case, program prints out:
+           'An RE error occurred.
 Try again!'

         => running the program through commandline switches the '€' sign with '?'